-From artifacts on the Seneca Falls Convention to a video on Susan B. Anthony’s arrest to a timeline on major events in the fight for gender equality, NewseumED is your source for lesson plans and activities that can be used to observe Women’s History Month in March and all year long.
+From artifacts on the Seneca Falls Convention to a video recounting Susan B. Anthony's arrest for voting to a timeline on major events in the fight for gender equality, NewseumED is your source for lesson plans and activities that can be used to observe Women's History Month each March and all year long.

 On the NewseumED website

 - EDCollection: Women, Their Rights and Nothing Less: The First Amendment and the Women’s Suffrage Movement, which includes:

 - A searchable timeline featuring over 200 historical front pages, videos and photographs.
 Entries cover major events in securing rights for women, including Myra Bradwell's fight to practice law, the first female presidential candidate, the first birth control clinic and ratification of the 19th Amendment.

 - A media map exploring how the women's suffrage movement and its critics tried to influence public opinion.

 - Standards-aligned lesson plans, activities and worksheets supporting historical connections, media literacy, and civics and citizenship.

 - "Miss Anthony Won't Cooperate" video, and other artifacts, highlighting Susan B. Anthony's use of free speech to demand equality.

 - "The Freedom to Make a Change" lesson plan exploring how suffragists embraced the First Amendment as a tool to help achieve passage of the 19th Amendment.